Core Skills

 Official checkpoints

-Tools: research brief, source ladder, note system, synthesis outline
+Tools: claim brief, source ladder, record log, confidence label, synthesis outline

 Questions people ask next